Last Updated on January 13, 2025

 Code for Pool Barriers Where Part of the Home Acts as a Barrier

 Another idea that is often used in Arizona is to install the knob or the lever in the hole originally designed for the deadbolt and move the deadbolt down to the lower hole.
-With the lever installed up high, you will meet the self latching code so long as that hole is 54″ high.
-If it is not, the door will need to be drilled to support a self-latching lock that meets the pool code height.
-Your local locksmith can do this for you.

 .

-If code allows for it, a self latching double cylinder deadbolt (one that is keyed on both sides) could replace an existing single cylinder deadbolt (one that has a thumb-turn on the inside) without needing to change the location.
-These are self locking and would require a key to open the lock from the inside of the home.
+If code allows for it, a self-latching double cylinder deadbolt (one that is keyed on both sides) could replace an existing single cylinder deadbolt (one that has a thumb-turn on the inside) without needing to change the location.
+These are self-locking and would require a key to open the lock from the inside of the home.
 Remember, ‘keyed’ or ‘combination’ locks eliminate the code’s lock height requirement.
 Check with your city.

 By code, sliding glass doors (also called Arcadia doors) need to also be self-closing as well if you can access the pool by going through the door.
 There are kits available for home installation on Amazon that can satisfy this need, or your local sliding glass door company can install them.
 Most locksmiths in AZ do not install them.
-Codes vary on patio style doors; you may also need to add ancillary keyed or height-appropriate latches to these doors as well.
+Codes vary on patio-style doors; you may also need to add ancillary keyed or height-appropriate latches to these doors as well.

 If your city pool code has one, you want to be sure you buy a product that is listed as meeting that standard, or you may wind up still out of compliance after installation.
-But the installation of these is usually pretty straight-forward and many homeowners can install these themselves.
+But the installation of these is usually pretty straightforward and many homeowners can install these themselves.
 If not, locksmiths can install these for you.

 Other Pool Security Options